Nawaz Sharif: Social policy

 Nawaz's third term moved from social conservatism to social centrism.
 In 2016, he called the future of Pakistan as one underpinned as an "educated, progressive, forward looking and an enterprising nation".
 In January 2016 he backed the Punjab government policy of banning Tablighi Jamaat from preaching in educational institutions and in February he enacted a law to provide a helpline for women to report domestic abuse, despite the criticism of conservative religious parties.

 Nawaz's government hanged Mumtaz Qadri on 29 February 2016.
 Qadri had fatally shot Salman Taseer over his opposition to blasphemy laws.
 According to BBC News, the move to hang Qadri was an indication of the government's growing confidence in taming the street power of religious groups.
 To the disliking of religious conservatives, Nawaz promised that the perpetrators of honour killings would be 'punished very severely'.
 In March 2016, The Washington Post reported that Nawaz was defying Pakistan's powerful clergy by unblocking access to YouTube, pushing to end child marriage, enacting a landmark domestic violence bill, and overseeing the execution of Qadri.

-Sunni Tehreek led protests of nearly 2,000 Islamic fundamentist on 28 March 2016, staging a three-day sit-in at the D-Chowk in Islamabad, demanding that Nawaz implement Shariah and declare Qadri a martyr.
+Around 2,000 far-right Islamic fundamentist protesters led by Sunni Tehreek staged a sit-in at D-Chowk in front of the parliament in Islamabad on 27 March 2016, causing a partial shutdown of the capital.
+The protestors demanded the implementation of sharia in the country and declaring Qadri a martyr.
+The protestors burned cars and a public transit station and injured journalists and bystanders.
 In response, Nawaz addressed the nation, stating that those "fanning the fire of hatred" would be dealt with under the law.
+The government called in the army to enforce order.
+By 29 March the crowd had shrunk to 700 protestors, and the protest ended on 30 March after the government promised not to amend the blasphemy laws.